-In the morning, you can hike the Mount Sentinel trail before hitting the road.
+You can hike the Mount Sentinel trail in the morning before hitting the road.
 It’ll take you three hours to reach Bozeman, Montana, where you can spend the night at The Mountainview Lodge after a long day of hiking and driving.

 Additionally, if you want to spend multiple days at the park, you can look at my Yellowstone 4 day itinerary for suggestions.

 To get back to Seattle, travel south through Idaho.
 You can stop at the Craters of the Moon National Monument and the Umatilla National Forest on your way back.
 If you need another stop-over town, you can spend the night of Day 5 in Boise.